Skip to main content

 It took us 12 days to complete the full trail, without any lay days.
 Some sections were overgrown, some markings were missing, some shelters had no roof, and some bridges were compromised.
 But that also made the adventure raw, wild, and unique.

-The WNT trail and Hurricane Maria
+The WNT Trail and Hurricane Maria

 When we arrived in Dominica and asked around for the latest on this promising long distance trail, everyone told us that it's not possible to do the full Waitukubuli National Trail yet.
 Some sections of the trail have not been cleared.
 Until we learned from trail angel Jon that now it should technically be possible.
 He just spent 1 full day clearing a few hundred metres on Segment 8, the last section that was still not cleared since the hurricane.